 Doron Abramovitch has served as our Chief Financial Officer since September 2015.
 In such role, Mr. Abramovitch oversees Radware's business performance and strategic growth initiatives.
 He is responsible for overall financial management of the company, its financial reporting and disclosure practices, and overall corporate operational and infrastructure functions.
 Prior to Radware, Mr. Abramovitch was Corporate Vice President and Chief Financial Officer of Orbotech Ltd. from May 2011 to June 2015.
 Prior to joining Orbotech, from 2005 to 2011, Mr. Abramovitch served as senior executive vice president and chief operating officer of Bagir Group Ltd., an Israeli TASE-listed company.
-Prior to joining Bagir, Mr. Abramovitch served, from 2000 to 2005, as chief financial officer and chief financial officer, of Phytech Technologies (2000) Ltd., then an Israeli TASE-listed company.
+Prior to joining Bagir, Mr. Abramovitch served, from 2000 to 2005, as chief financial officer and, from 2004 to 2005, as chief executive officer and chief financial officer, of Phytech Technologies (2000) Ltd., then an Israeli TASE-listed company.
 Mr. Abramovitch is a certified public accountant and received a B.Sc. and M.B.A. degrees in business administration from Tel Aviv University.

-Gabi Malka has served as our Chief Operating Officer since March 2014.
+Gabi Malka has served as Our Chief Operating Officer since March 2014.
 From May 2005 to February 2014, Mr. Malka served as Vice President of Research and Development at HP Software (formerly Mercury).
 Prior to HP, from 2000 to 2005, Mr. Malka headed the R&D of AppStream (acquired by Symantec).
 Prior to AppStream, from 1998 to 2000, Mr. Malka directed R&D organization at Amdocs Limited.
 Mr. Malka holds a B.A. from American InterContinental University and has furthered his post-graduate education at Lahav Business School, Tel Aviv University and Harvard Business School.

-Sharon Trachtman has served as our Chief Business Operation Officer since December 2016 and served as our Global Marketing Vice President since 2008 until December 2016.
+Sharon Trachtman has served as our Chief Business Operation Officer since December 2016.
+Prior to that she was our Chief Marketing Officer and before that Ms. Trachtman served as our Global Marketing Vice President since 2008.
 Prior to that, since 1997 she held various senior positions in Radware, such as Product Management Vice President and Marketing Vice President.
 From 1994 to 1997, Ms. Trachtman was a product line marketing manager for Scitex Corporation.
 Ms. Trachtman holds a B.A. degree in computer science and philosophy from Bar-Ilan University, Israel.